Locate a grave MUSEUM OF THE FALLEN

 1999 CE 2022 CE

-The thumb-typed king of corporate email that ruled boardrooms until the touchscreen took its crown.
+Research In Motion's thumb-typed king of corporate email, it ruled boardrooms from 1999 until the 2007 iPhone and the touchscreen took its crown.

 Born